Kristina01111000/Drws_site/README.md

-Get the audio file he sent on april 4th for the email for patients Base the email off of the audio file put the text of the audio file underneath the audio file He’s going to send me an email to fix the url said in a video, easier to change it on the site Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded
+Get the audio file he sent on april 4th for the email for patients Base the email off of the audio file put the text of the audio file underneath the audio file Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded